 urer C. A. Hastings has just completed the proparation of his report of the first quarter of the current year, end-ing March 31, 1907.
 Mr. Hastings ex-presses himself as being extremely proud of the record made during the three months by the state treasury, which is far in advance of any here-tofore, made by this department for the same period.
-The earnings of the surplus funds in the state treasury, deposts in banks furnishing proper security, has during the past three months aggregated 32.896.45, the in-terest earnings for the month of March being in excess of \$1.300 funds since April 1, sectors of \$17.168.59.
-State warrants bought for the general scool fund since April 1, sectors in the target of the state funds aggregating \$509.650, drawing interest at the rate of 21⁄2 per cent a year.
-Mr. Hastings has already called state bonds, interest crasing on April 1, to the amount of \$51,009.
-In 1905, the call of state which are: Wagen road sinking fund, \$25,197.70; geenral school fund, \$199,-\$85.84; common school fund, \$84,-620.57; public building endowment fund, \$61,189.69; Carey act rust fund, \$63,217.85; general interest and sink-ing fund \$57,190.34.
+The earnings of the surplus funds in the state treasury, deposted in banks furnishing proper security, has during the past three months aggregated 32,896.45, the in-terest earnings for the month of March being in excess of \$1.150.
+On April 1 there was on deposit in the various banks state funds aggregating 5509.650, drawing interest at the rate of 21⁄2 per cent a year.
+Mr. Hastings has already called state bonds, interest ceasing cn April 1, to the amount of \$51,000.
+In 1905, the call of state urer C. A. Hastings has just completed which are: Wagen road sinking fund, \$25,187.76; geenral school fund, \$199,-555.84; common school fund, \$84,-020.57; public building eudowment fund, \$41,189.69; Carey act trust fund, \$63,217.58; general interest and sink-ing fund \$57,190.34.
 AMMON, IDAHO.

-One Hundredth Birthday Anniversary Of Elias Gardner Duly Honored.
+One Hundredth Birthday Anniversary

+Of Elias Gardner Duly Honored.
 Special Correspondence.

-Ammon, Bingham Co., Ida., April 6 .-An interesting celebration of the one-hundredth birthday anniversary of Elias Gardner was held in the L. D. S. Entry the standard was need in the star meeting house at Ammon, Idaho, April 2, 1907, by a part of his family, resid-ing in Snake River valley.
-His poster-ity now numbers over 500 souls, 78 of whom were present at the gathering.
-Dinner was served at 5 o'clock and these wars wiven by the family A Dinner was served at b octook and toasts were given by the family.
+Ammon, Bingham Co., Ida., April 6 .-An interesting celebration of the one-hundredth birthday anniversary of Elias Gardner was held in the L. D. S meetinghouse at Armon, Idaho, April 2, 1907, by a part of his family, resid-ing in Snake River valley.
+His poster-ity now numbers over 500 scalis, 78 of whom were present at the gathering.
+Dinner was served at 5 o'clock and heasts ware given by the family. build ware given by the family.
 A number of invited guests were present and a most enjoyable time was spent.
-During the evening an entertaining program was rendered, followed by dancing.
+During the evening an entertaining program was rendered, followed by danging is plain, pure and wholesome, easily digested, prevents constipation.
+10 cents a package.